FREE ONLINE TOOL No account needed

 Spectral Balance

-Our AI analyzes Sub/Bass, Warmth, and Air.
+The checker analyzes Sub/Bass, Warmth, and Air.
 These ratios are genre-dependent, but significant deviations usually indicate a need for corrective EQ on your master bus to match commercial spectral profiles.

 This tool utilizes the ITU-R BS.1770-4 standard for loudness measurement to provide broadcast-accurate technical data.